Estherville, Iowa: Education

 Estherville–Lincoln Central Community School District operates area public schools.
 It was established on July 1, 1997, by the merger of the Estherville and Lincoln Central school districts.
 The district opened the 2016–17 school year with the elementary, middle, and high schools on a single campus.
 This is the final stage of a plan which has seen the construction of new elementary and middle school buildings as well as renovation of the high school.

 Estherville is home to the main campus of Iowa Lakes Community College.

 Sports

 Estherville was home to minor league baseball in 1912.
 The Estherville team won the Championship in the 1912 Iowa State League, an Independent level league.
 The team was managed by Harry Welch.

 Local media

-The area is served by the Estherville Daily News, both in print and on-line.

-Two local radio stations serve the region, KILR (AM) and KILR-FM.
+The area is served by the Estherville Daily News, both in print and online.
+Two local radio stations serve the region, KILR and KILR-FM.
+Estherville and Emmet County are located in the Sioux City television market.

-The closest television station is CBS News affiliate KEYC-TV, in Mankato, Minnesota.